maurosoria/dirsearch/native/README.md

 with a rebuild instruction instead of silently using an older native contract.

 `NativeHttpEngine` keeps its Tokio runtime and HTTP clients alive across multiple batches and supports cooperative cancellation.
+Each batch is represented by one shared Rust scan task rather than a separate parameter bundle per worker.
-Python constructs one immutable filter configuration and reuses it across those batches.
+Python constructs one
+immutable filter configuration and reuses it across those batches.
 The `scan(...)` and `scan_owned_batch(...)` methods evaluate the cheap legacy status/size filters and advanced match/filter options in native code.
 Compact